___________________________________________________________________________

 def lower(self):

-"""Access the lower bound of a constraint expression."""
+"""The lower bound of a constraint expression.

 # Historically, constraint.lower was guaranteed to return a type